Multi Scale Identity-Preserving Image-to-Image Translation Network for Low-Resolution Face Recognition: Related Works

-Zhang et al. proposed a method using deep canonical correlation analysis (DCCA) for low resolution face recognition and reconstruction \cite{zhang2018low}.
-Li et al. suggested a five-branch network based on human face key parts to generate high resolution face key parts. \cite{li2018face} Zhu et al. used a teacher-student learning setup for optimizing the features from a pre-trained model on high resolution faces with a recognition and distillation loss \cite{zhu2019low}.
-Moreover, a suggested method by Noor et al .\cite{noor2019gradient} was to develop a residual neural network for super resolution that enhances gradient images.
+Zhang et al. proposed a method using deep canonical correlation analysis (DCCA) for low-resolution face recognition and reconstruction \cite{zhang2018low}.
+Li et al. suggested a five-branch network based on human face key parts to generate high-resolution face key parts \cite{li2018face}.
+Zhu et al. used a teacher-student learning setup for optimizing the features from a pre-trained model on high-resolution faces with a recognition and distillation loss \cite{zhu2019low}.
+Moreover, a suggested method by Noor et al. \cite{noor2019gradient} was to develop a residual neural network for super-resolution that enhances gradient images.
 Most recently, Yu and Porikli \cite{Yu2020} utilized a discriminative network to embed spatial transformation layers.
-This allows local receptive fields to line-up with similar spatial supports and yields a better mapping between low resolution and high resolution facial patterns with a class-specific loss.
-While state-of-the-art face hallucination methods reconstruct visually appealing faces, they do not preserve structural identity information embedded in the low resolution face.
-In order to overcome this problem, in the next section we propose a new model with an an identity-aware face super resolution technique.
+This allows local receptive fields to line-up with similar spatial supports and yields a better mapping between low-resolution and high-resolution facial patterns with a class-specific loss.
+While state-of-the-art face hallucination methods reconstruct visually appealing faces, they do not preserve structural identity information embedded in the low-resolution face. \cite{lai2019low} proposes a new loss function that combines with the image-content loss to supervise CNNs simultaneously for face hallucination and recognition.
+In order to overcome this problem, in the next section we proposed a very deep convolutional model with an identity-aware face super-resolution technique.
+These approaches try to increase resolution while protecting identity-related features of the image by adding an identity-aware loss term to the overall objective function when training the face hallucination system.
+Adding this feature to super-resolution models might compromise visual quality for better face recognition performance \cite{He2019} \cite{Hsu2019}.